ocbe-uio/contingencytables/README.md

 To cite this package, install it and run `citation("contingencytables")`.
 The output should give you proper citation instructions in APA-like and BibTeX formats for the package version you have installed.

-Proper citation of the SAGT book can be found [here](https://contingencytables.com/how-to-cite).
+Proper citation of the SACT book can be found [here](https://contingencytables.com/how-to-cite).

 # Nerd badges